Nature’s Wrath (Malt), Dequindre Cut, Detroit. Photograph: © J. Ashley Nixon

 The result is an arterial gallery mainlining some of Detroit’s best urban art.
 Under the bridges are murals by artists such as MALT (Nature’s Wrath), Mitchell Schorr (Da Race), Fel3000ft and Hygienic Dress League.

-In the River Front Sculpture Park stands one of the three dimensional prices in John Sauvé’s Man in the City series found around Detroit and Windsor, Canada.
+In the River Front Sculpture Park stands one of the three-dimensional pieces in John Sauvé’s Man in the City series found around Detroit and across the Detroit River in Windsor, Canada.

 One of Detroit’s earlier street murals is located in Eastern Market.
 Designed by Alex Pollock and painted by Ed Lee in 1972, it was restored to its former self by Vito Valdez and other artists in 2013.